FlexJobs is a job search site that has risen to prominence in the last several years, being featured on major news outlets such as NBC and CNN.

 However, if you’re in a very tight financial situation, it makes sense that you wouldn’t want to spend the money on FlexJobs.

 I would say that FlexJobs is ideal for someone who is contemplating a job/career change, but not in need of one immediately.
-If you’d like to transition into a telecommuting job or look at other fields, FlexJobs is a great resource that does what it means to.
+If you’d like to transition into telecommuting jobs or look at other fields, FlexJobs is a great resource that does what it means to.
 However, if you need work this month for rent, it’s probably not going to get the job done in time.

 Share your thoughts